 The approximate SPAM score of the campaign.

 Fill in the subject of your campaign.
 Personalization and conditions can be used in the subject.

 Select your sender address.
 Campaigns can be sent using verified addresses only.
 If you don't see any address it means no address has not been verified yet, or the address is on a domain that does not have DNS correctly set up, see Sending address setting.

-Mailing lists - mailing list to use for storing email addresses of remarketing campaign message recipients.
-We advise to use an empty mailing list or a list where you have all your existing recipients to avoid unnecessary duplicities.
+Select a mailing list to record the individual addresses to which the remarketing message was sent.
+We recommend to use an empty recipient list, or a list that contains all your recipients to avoid unnecessary data duplication.

-Send message for - choose one of two options here to evaluate events - Incomplete events or Completed events.
+Choose one of two options to evaluate events - Incomplete events or Completed events.
 This basic rule helps you define the main event trigger when emails are being sent, for example if visitor has not completed a specific type of event (abandoned cart) or completed and you want to send a follow-up thank you note, invoice, etc.

-Delay before sending - how long before after the last event activity the email will be sent.
+How long after the last event activity the email will be sent.

-Event tags - if you have multiple events setup on your website using different event_tags you can attach the campaign to specific tags you want to trigger the campaign.
-By default the campaign is not assigned to any tags and therefor will only get triggered by events with no event_tag defined.
+If you have multiple events setup on your website using different event_tags you can attach the campaign to specific tags you want to trigger the campaign.
+By default the campaign is not assigned to any tag and therefor will only get triggered by events with no event_tag defined.
 Only one tag can be associated with one remarketing campaign.

 Once you have all the settings of your campaign set it's time to define the contents of the email itself.
 Remarketing campaigns behave the same way as any other email campaign in the system and can take full advantage of your templates to customize the layout as well as the content of the email.
 Also, the content of remarketing campaigns can be based on Content style.
 In addition to all the standard templating options you can also use the data of the event itself within the content editor or template using variables.

 Here is a short example html to show how this works: